zandero/rest.vertx/README.md

 1. for a given root path
 1. globally assigned to the RestRouter

+> NOTE: An exception handler is a designated response writer bound to a Throwable class

-If no designated exception handler is provided, a default exception handler kicks in using the response type writer associated with the given method.
+If no designated exception handler is provided, a default exception handler kicks in trying to match the exception type with a build in exception handler.

 ## Path / Method error handler
 Both class and methods support **@CatchWith** annotation.